 Detailed PDF download comparing treatment options is published by the US Center for Disease Control and Prevention (CDC).

-Disclaimer: The links to products below are personal recommendations, and may contain affiliate links to Wild Earth – one of several outdoor/camping stores that I trust and buy most of my gear from.
+Disclaimer: The links to products below are personal recommendations, and may contain affiliate links to outdoor camping stores which I recommend.

 The simplest method, although not always practical if you need water during the day.
 Boiling is effective against most microbial contaminants, with protozoa cysts killed at about 55 C / 131 F and common bacteria and viruses (including E. coli and Hepatitis A) being killed rapidly at temperatures at or below 65 C / 149 F.

-There are too many ways of boiling water to cover in this article, but a couple of cooking stoves ideal for quickly boiling water are:
+There are too many ways of boiling water to cover in this article, but here are some of the most popular stoves; JetBoil is ideal for quickly boiling water:

 UV Purifiers (eg. SteriPEN) work by using an ultraviolet light which kills pathogens, including viruses.
 They can use batteries or are USB-chargeable.
 The manufacturer claims a reduction of at least 99.9% of bacteria, viruses, and protozoa, a claim that has been validated IF the device is used correctly.
 However, it’s critical that a UV purifier is used correctly and the water being treated is clear, or it’s effectiveness can significantly impacted.

-- SteriPEN Rechargeable Purifier treats up to 50L on one charge and weighs only 142g.
+- SteriPEN Classic 3 Water Purifier treats up to 150L on one charge and weighs only 82g.
+Lamp lasts for 8000 treatments.

 There are many different type of filters, which all need some form of pressure to force water through a filtering system.
 This generally means gravity, manual pumping or sucking water through a straw.
 The filtering system may be a mechanical system, activated carbon or a combination of both.
 For groups, consider a gravity system (some filter up to 10L at time), while for personal use there’s a lightweight model in each category, depending on your preference.